773.702.8837 kenyatta@uchicago.edu

 9. Consult with other adult supervisors or colleagues when you feel uncertain about a situation.

-10. Abide by all guidelines stated within the student handbook or faculty handbook.
+10. Abide by all guidelines stated within the student, faculty and other academic appointee, postdoctoral researcher, or staff handbook.

 11. Use an uchicago.edu email address when acting on behalf of the University during email exchanges with a minor.